Welcome to the Eagles Class Page!

 Term 3 - Days that Shook the World

 Term 5 - Kent's Hopping History/ The Victorians

 Just a reminder that P.E. is on Tuesday every week.

 Your child should have an indoor and an outdoor P.E. kit at school at all times.
 Also that if your child has earrings they need to be removed before the lesson and hair should be tied up.
 Thanks.

-I am always happy to hear from parents so please feel free to send us a message.
+We are always happy to hear from parents so please feel free to send us a message.
 We will try to ensure a prompt and timely response however, please remember, we are teaching the class during school days!